surya0702/CodeForcesBot/README.md

 [![DateTime Version](https://img.shields.io/badge/datetime-4.3-red)](https://pypi.org/project/datetime/)

 # Objective
-This is a ChatBot which helps in finding Programs based on the Users input Tags and responds with a random sequence of 10 programs from the website codeforces.com followed by thier respective Links.

 At First this chatbot welcomes the user randomly and then asks for the users name .
 After than it outputs the Greeting through Voice message .And then prints the remaining message .